Configuring OAuth Authentication

 Validate Type

 The validate-type parameter verifies the token ID type.
 By default, it is set to true.
 If validate-type is true, tokens that don't have the typ header field will fail to validate.
-Generally, most OAuth providers set typ to JWT.
+Generally, most OAuth identity providers set typ to JWT.
 Also, if validate-type is enabled (default), the typ field in the JWT header must match the value configured in required-type.

 To configure the validate type parameter, enter the following command: